mathias-mrsn/snowcrash/level14/README.md

    0x08048ecb <+1413>:	ret
 ```

-I see two interesting functions :
+I see two interesting functions:

-1. `ltrace` is here to protect the usage of gdb.
-But we can like previous force the return value of the function.
+1. `ltrace` is here to prevent the usage of `gdb`.
+But we can, as previously, force the return value of the function.
-2. `getuid` is here to return the uid of the user who asked to get the flag.
+2. `getuid` is here to return the `uid` of the user who requested to get the flag.

-So maybe that disable `ltrace` and change `getuid` return value by the `flag14` uid could give us the flag.
+So maybe disabling `ltrace` and changing the `getuid` return value to the `flag14` `uid` could give us the flag.

 ```shell
 $ cat /etc/passwd